Smoothing Policies and Safe Policy Gradients: Optimal Safe Meta-Parameters

-In the approximate framework, controlling also the batch size $N$ of the gradient estimation can be advantageous~\citep{papini2017adaptive}.
+As observed in~\citep{papini2017adaptive}, controlling also the batch size $N$ of the gradient estimation can be advantageous.
 Intuitively, a larger batch size yields a more reliable estimate, which in turn allows a safer policy gradient update.
 The larger the batch size, the higher the guaranteed improvement, which would lead to selecting the highest possible value of $N$.
 However, we must take into account the cost of collecting the trajectories, which is non-negligible in real-world problems (\eg robotics).
-For this reason, we modify the policy optimization problem as follows:
+For this reason, we would like the meta-parameters to maximize the \emph{per-trajectory} performance improvement:

-which corresponds to maximizing the average, per-trajectory performance improvement.
-We can then use the lower bound from Theorem~\ref{th:storacle} to find the jointly optimal step size and batch size, similarly to what was done in~\citep{papini2017adaptive} for Gaussian policies: \begin{restatable}[]{corollary}{safebatch} Let $\wt{B}(\alpha,N)$ be the lower bound on the performance improvement of a stochastic policy gradient update, as defined in Theorem~\ref{th:storacle}.
-Under the same assumptions, the continuous relaxation of $\nicefrac{\wt{B}(\alpha,N)}{N}$ is maximized by the following step size $\alpha$ and batch size $N$:
+where $\Dataset$ is a dataset of $N$ i.i.d. trajectories sampled with $\pi_{\vtheta_k}$.
+We can then use the lower bound from Theorem~\ref{th:storacle} to find the jointly optimal safe step size and batch size, similarly to what was done in~\citep{papini2017adaptive} for the special case of Gaussian policies:

+\begin{restatable}[]{corollary}{safebatch} Let $\wt{B}_k(\alpha{;}N)$ be the lower bound on the performance improvement of a stochastic policy gradient update, as defined in Theorem~\ref{th:storacle}.
+Under the same assumptions, the continuous relaxation of ${\wt{B}_k(\alpha{;}N)}/{N}$ is maximized by the following step size $\alpha^*$ and batch size $N_k^*$:

-Using $\alpha^*$ and $\lceil N^*_k\rceil$ in the stochastic gradient ascent update guarantees, with probability at least $1-\delta$, the following non-negative performance improvement:
+Using $\alpha^*$ and $\lceil N^*_k\rceil$ in the stochastic gradient ascent update guarantees, with probability at least $1-\delta_k$, the following non-negative performance improvement: